scaryglue/pingubomber/README.md

 ## TODOs

-* Online Mode
-This is probably the biggest one, but I have no experience in online multiplayer games, but I will try to implement it in the future
+* Online Mode \n This is probably the biggest one, but I have no experience in online multiplayer games, but I will try to implement it in the future

 * Singleplayer Mode